treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 * Fluffy
 * Postgres: used by lakeFS and Fluffy as a shared KV store

-**Note**
+{: .note }
-If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
+> If you can postpone the evaluation of the SSO integration, we suggest starting without it to speed up overall testing.
 The SSO integration requires additional configurations and is best addressed later.
-To try lakeFS Enterprise SSO capability on a Kubernetes cluster, check out the [production deployment guide](install.md).
+To
-{: .note }
+> try lakeFS Enterprise SSO capability on a Kubernetes cluster, check out the [production deployment guide](install.md).

 ### Prerequisites
 {: .no_toc}